drakefys2019/labs/_projects/lab3/lab3.md

 ### The Witness Journal Entry #2

 Write a journal entry on what you learned from this lab.
 Pretend that you are a scientist exploring this island for the very first time.
-Your journal entry must include a discussion on either item 1, 2, 3, 4, or 5 below:
+Choose one of the prompts below (either 1, 2, 3, 4, or 5) to respond to in your journal entry.

 1. ##### **Lesson Learned**
   - ##### Can you identify the main lesson the monastery attempts to teach you?